 It was on a clear night in 1943 that the crew of the USS Williamson (DD-244) Navy Destroyer experienced an unexpected close encounter with multiple unidentified flying objects.

-In April the ice pack in the Bering Sea extends as far south as Bristol Bay, Alaska, which is north of the Alaskan Peninsula, the USS Williamson (then classified as AVD-27) was on patrol duty and steaming in the western Bering Sea somewhere north of the western Aleutian islands of Kiska and Attu, but well south of the latitudes consistent with the northern ice.
+In April the ice pack in the Bering Sea extends as far South as Bristol Bay, AK, which is North of the Alaskan Peninsula, the USS Williamson, then classified as AVD-27, was on patrol duty and steaming in the western Bering Sea somewhere North of the western Aleutian islands of Kiska and Attu, but well South of the latitudes consistent with the northern ice.

 The petty officer gave a relative size estimate of each of the red lights:

 I estimate that it would require a cantaloupe held at arm's length to cover a single light.

 The observers on the USS Williamson could not discern a structure associated with the lights as there was nothing apparent but blackness between the lights.

 The petty officer stated: